gracewu42/survey_design/Survey design check list.md

 ## Avoid breakoffs

+> meta analyses show breakoff rate between 16%-32%

 1. incentives
 2. length (the sample - decide - reconsider model)
-   - 20-minute survey 20% breakoff rate compared to a 10-min one
+   - a 20-minute survey has a 20% higher breakoff rate compared to a 10-min one; a 30-minute survey has a 40% higher breakoff rate
 3. section-transition
    - try not to use too many section transition
    - avoid complicated questions on the first page (otherwise respondents will anticipate burden)